forus-labs/cauldron/nitrogen/README.md

 ## Configuration

-Nitrogen can be configured by specifying a `nitrogen` section in your pubspec.yaml.
-By default, Nitrogen tries to pick sensible defaults that works out of the box.
+Nitrogen's configuration can be set in the `nitrogen` section of your pubspec.yaml.
+For most cases, the default configuration works out of the box.

 ### Example

-A simple nitrogen configuration looks like:
+A simple configuration looks like:
 ```yaml
 nitrogen:
   use-package: true